 LIGHTWAVE Inside the Lightwave scene there is a basic setup with controls that allows you to animate ailerons, flaps, rudder, elevators, landing gears, propeller and other stuffs.
 You can pick each item using the simple interface framed by the camera named 'Controls Selection Camera'.
 When you open the scene you will find this interface on the right side of the screen.
 If you animate the model, for a better result, in the Surface Editor you may activate (for each surface) the Edit Nodes where I set up an Ambient Occlusion node linked to the Diffuse channel.

 BLENDER The Blender scene has a basic setup with controls that allows you to animate ailerons, flaps, rudder, elevators, landing gears, propeller and other stuffs.

 FBX The Fbx file has been exported with Lightwave.
 When you open it with other software you may need to retouch texture settings.
 The Fbx file includes the object with the original Lightwave setup with bones linked to the weight maps.
-The Fbx file is compatible with HOUDINI (bones setup and UV textures)

 OBJ As for the Fbx file, you may need to retouch or reassign texture maps when open the Obj file with different software.

 In any case the object has a unique UV map.
 To reassign textures you only have to load texture maps and assign each of them to the respective channel (color, diffuse, specular, etc.)

 For any difficult or question I am always available to give you assistance.

 I would be very grateful if any of my models could help you to do a great job.